Cybersecurity Awareness Month - October 2024

 You only need to remember the password to your password manager account.
 This password or passphrase should be at least 16 characters long and unique.

-My role: You are the first line of defense to the system and data you use.
-The stronger your password or passphrase, the safer your data and your organization's data are.
+My role: I am the first line of defense to the system and data I use.
+The stronger my password or passphrase, the safer my and my organization's data is.
 Remember, we can Secure Our World when we embrace a good security culture.

 Training videos and movie clips (Log into KnowBe4 and select the Library tab).
 Enjoy watching!